Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: Introduction

 Due to the phase term, these representations are not square integrable, i.e. there exist no $u, v \in L^2(S^1)$ such that the function $\langle \Pi^\Omega(q,\theta) u, v\rangle_{L^2(S^1)}$ belongs to $L^2(SE(2))$.
 In order to circumvent this problem, several different strategies were proposed.
 In \cite{DB}, the author restricted the orbit of the representation to a two dimensional submanifold obtained as cotangent bundle of a coadjoint orbit, obtaining as a byproduct the requirement for a compactly supported admissible mother wavelet; this method could later be extended to general semidirect product groups (see e.g. \cite{AAG}).
 Following a different approach, in \cite{IK} the authors could re-establish square integrability by making use of reducible representations constructed as direct integrals over finite intervals of parameters, a procedure that does not require compact support for the mother wavelet.
 Working with reducible representations and obtaining admissibility conditions over the fiducial vector turns out to be a rather general and consistent procedure \cite{Fuhr} and for the case of the $SE(2)$ group it was recently applied also to the left quasi-regular representation, in the framework of image processing \cite{Duits}.

-We will propose a different construction, that does not rely on square integrability but rather on the characterization of the target Hilbert space of the continuous wavelet transform, defined by the irreducible representation on the whole group.
-Indeed, for any vector $u_0 \in L^2(S^1)$, we will show that the analysis operator acting on vectors $\Phi \in L^2(S^1)$ as
+We will propose a different construction, that does not rely on square integrability but rather on the characterization of the reproducing kernel Hilbert space of the continuous wavelet transform, defined by the irreducible representation on the whole group.
+We consider, for any normalized vector $u_0 \in L^2(S^1)$, the analysis operator acting on vectors $\Phi \in L^2(S^1)$ as

-is bounded on an invariant Hilbert space.
-More precisely, in Section \ref{sec:RKHS} we will prove the following theorem. \begin{theo} There exists a measurable field of Hilbert spaces $\Hil_\Omega(SE(2))$ over $\Omega \in \R^+$ such that \begin{itemize} \item[i)] The Hilbert space of square integrable functions on the group $L^2(SE(2))$ has the following direct integral decomposition